aidecentralized/sonar/README.md

 - [ ] O1: Benchmark existing configurations and algorithms.
 - [x] O2: Separate the communication layer (topology) from collaborative learning algorithms.
 - [ ] O3: Implement a few more collaborative learning algorithms.
 - [ ] O4: Write the GRPC module for the communication layer.
 Then we don't need to rely on MPI which requires ssh access to all the nodes.
+See https://github.com/aidecentralized/sonar/issues/20
 - [ ] O5: Improve telemetry and logging for visualization of the network.
+See https://github.com/aidecentralized/sonar/issues/11
-- [ ] O6: Fault tolerance and rogue clients simulation
+- [ ] O6: Fault tolerance and rogue clients simulation.
 - [ ] O7: Comprehensive documentation - https://github.com/squidfunk/mkdocs-material
 - [ ] O8: Eliminate the need to add a BaseServer module, keep it backward compatible by instantiating the server as yet another node.
-- [ ] O9: Build testing suite
+- [ ] O9: Build testing suite.
+See https://github.com/aidecentralized/sonar/issues/21
 - [ ] O10: Set up milestones for transition to full API like interface and then launch on `pip`